ZakaryZ/github-page-draft/_pages/about.md

 I used to be an architecture student in Tamkung University which is located in Tamsui, Taiwan, where I found computer science is actually what I love.

 Jobs and work aside, I love playing games on Nintendo Switch.
 I used to play really hard in League of Legend, and get pretty high in rank.
 But if you want to play with me now, don't expect to win.
 I just love trolling, that is the only fun part of this game, right?

 I smoke a little bit, which I like to call it as "functional smoke".
 I play sports, and used to be a member in local swimming competition team.

 Welp, that is just a piece of myself.
 If you want to learn some material I have learned, feel free to go through my blog.
-If you want to play game with me, send me an email.
+If you want to play game with me or anything else, send me an email.

 It's been nice to have you here, and good luck to you all.